o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-cloth/actors.md

    1. In the **Cloth** modifier area:

-      1. Select the cloth mesh from the drop\-down list.
+      1. Select the cloth mesh from the drop-down list.

       1. When applicable, select the vertex color stream and channel that includes the **Inverse Masses** data.
 If data is not provided, then cloth defaults to an inverse mass value of 1.0 for all vertices.